Deadly, Unna?: Themes

 Blacky is proud of his friend, whom he believes is the best player the Port team has ever had.
 He describes the mark Dumby makes in the grand final with awe and admiration: "Then every body clapped...
 I knew why, too.
 They'd just seen the mark of their lives.
 They knew that no matter how many footy games they went to after that, how many replays they watched on the telly, ....
 They'd never see a better mark, a bigger speccy, than that one" (Gwynne, 1998, p107).
 Through their friendship, we as readers get to know a bit about the Nungas as Blacky does.
 We meet Dumby’s father, and his sister Clarence — they’re a cheerful, open-hearted mob, a contrast to Blacky’s own unruly family life.
 Blacky respects Dumby and (even though we aren't given a glimpse into Dumby's mind) it appears the feeling is mutual through Dumby's gestures and actions.
-For instance, in chapter 15 at the football awards night, he says 'Hey everybody, Blacky's here,' and then 'Didn't think you was coming... but I bagsed you this chair just in case' (Gwynne, 1998, p 114).
+For instance, in chapter 15 at the football awards night, he says 'Hey everybody, Blacky's here,' and then 'Didn't think you was coming... but I bagged you this chair just in case' (Gwynne, 1998, p 114).

 Friendship is important to Blacky - his friends are a form of escapism from his crappy home life.
 Sometimes, when things are bad with his dad, he hides out at Pickles place and Pickles accepts this - no questions asked.
 It is interesting to note that even as the novel progresses and Blacky becomes wiser than Pickles, who remains racist and jealous of Blacky's newfound friendship with Dumby, Blacky never lectures him or cuts him out of his life.